 To qualify for this option, the loan must be through a lender who is a part of the Consumer Financial Services Association of America or CFSA.
-Borrowers who need this type of payment plan must apply for it by the last business day before the due date of the loan.
+Borrowers who need this type of payment plan must request it by the last business day before the due date of the loan.
 A signed agreement is also required.